Skip to content

 Demographics

 Want to know every known demographic known to man?
-Each of the links below will give you just about everything you need to perform a statistical analysis.
+Each link below will give you just about everything you need to perform a statistical analysis.

-Interestingly enough, each town has relatively similar demographics (see individual links for high level overviews) hence probably why people compare each area when making a consideration to move.
+Interestingly enough, each town has relatively similar demographics (see individual links for high-level overviews), which is probably why people compare each area when considering moving.

-Statistically speaking, Bernards Twp betters the rest with higher rated schools, lower taxes, and open space.
+Statistically speaking, Bernards Twp betters the rest with higher-rated schools, lower taxes, and open space.
 But your particular demographic might need something else.
-From a race perspective, all towns lead with white at top at 80-90% except Princeton at 66%.
+From a race perspective, all towns lead with white at the top at 80-90% except Princeton at 66%.
 Asians / Hispanics are second/third in all areas.
-Basking Ridge and Princeton range 15-20% for Asian.
+Basking Ridge and Princeton range 15-20% for Asians.

 Population Growth

-Regarding crowding, many people that grew up in Basking Ridge prior to AT&T choosing the town for its headquarters, it has clearly seen the largest population growth since 1950.
+Regarding crowding, many people that grew up in Basking Ridge prior to AT&T choosing the town for its headquarters have seen the largest population growth since 1950.
 But as you can see, it’s still the least densely populated township out of the four.

 1. Bernards Township, NJ Population: 1950 / 7,487 – 2018 / 27,205 (1,113.6 per square mile)